-3.2.1 WHAT ARE -PROGRAM AREA- MONTHLY REPORTS?
+3.2.1 What are -Program Area- Monthly Reports?

-A monthly report is a document to which Subrecipients are required to complete and submit each month, as included in the SRA, where you detail your regular monthly progress to the PRDOH.
-The detail included relates the administrative matters and performance of your activities.
+A monthly report is a document which Subrecipients are required to complete and submit each month, as stipulated in the SRA, where you detail your regular monthly progress to PRDOH.
+The included information should relate to administrative matters and performance of your activities.

-PRDOH has developed an enhanced Performance Reporting system where your organization will be able to provide some general information pertaining to your administrative activities and detailed activities on the progress of Key Activities.
+PRDOH has developed an enhanced Performance Reporting system where your organization will be able to provide general information pertaining to your administrative activities and detailed progress information on Key Activities.

-Subrecipient activities of this program will be reported and monitored through the Grant Compliance Portal (GCP).37 Created for PRDOH, this portal will be used by Subrecipient Contract Managers, Program Manager Point of Contact (PM POC), Grant Manager Points of Contact (GM POC), PRDOH POCs, and Subrecipient Agreement (SRA) Administrators to report on and monitor the use of program funds.
+Subrecipient activities of this program will be reported and monitored through the Grant Compliance Portal (GCP).36 Created for PRDOH, this portal will be used by Subrecipient Contract Managers, Program Manager Point of Contact (PM POC), Grant Manager Points of Contact (GM POC), PRDOH POCs, and Subrecipient Agreement (SRA) Administrators to report and monitor the use of program funds.
 Access to the GCP Portal will require user login credentials.
-If you do not have login credentials, please send an e-mail to helpdeskpr@hornellp.com and cc: your Program POC.
+If you do not have login credentials, please send an e-mail to subrecipientmanagement@vivienda.pr.gov and cc: your Program POC.

-37 The GCP was previously known as Subrecipient Agreement Performance Reporting Portal (SAPR).
+36 The GCP was previously known as Subrecipient Agreement Performance Reporting Portal (SAPR).
 The change of the name responded to the expansion of new modules and functionalities.

 In the GCP Portal, accomplishments for Key Deliverables and Activities, schedule changes, expenses, program income, and other transactions involving grant funds will be monitored for compliance.
-So, it is important that subrecipients, particularly, familiarize themselves with the system and always maintain updated records.
+As such it is important that Subrecipients-familiarize themselves with the system and always maintain updated records.
 To access GCP, go to this link.